matfish2/vue-pagination-2/README.md

     npm install vue-pagination-2

-import the script and the event bus:
+import the script:

     import VuePagination from 'vue-pagination-2';

+If you are not using Vuex, import the event bus:

     import bus from 'vue-pagination-2/src/bus'

 # Usage

 ## Register the component(s)

-    Vue.use(VuePagination)
+    Vue.use(VuePagination, [useVuex])

+The second parameter is a boolean, which tells the plugin how to manange state.
+If you are using the `bus` option you can simply omit it.

 HTML: